itssoumodip/Js-Local-Time/README.md

 # Js-Local-Time

-Local Time Display This repository contains a simple web-based clock that displays the current local time of the user.
-The clock updates in real-time and is designed with a clean and minimal interface using HTML, CSS, and JavaScript.
+This project is a simple local time display built using HTML, CSS, and JavaScript.
+It shows the user's current local time and updates every second.
+The design is minimalistic, with a focus on readability and simplicity.